10 Ways to Get Rid of Mice Naturally

 4. Remove Nesting Material

-Don’t leave old rugs, blankets, clothes, or any soft fluffy nesting material around your attic, basement, or garage.
+Don’t leave old rugs, blankets, clothes, or any soft, fluffy nesting material around your attic, basement, or garage.
 Store everything in containers made of metal or heavy plastic.
-Avoid cardboard and paper boxes which can also be chewed up.
+Avoid cardboard and paper boxes, which mice like to chew.

 In the garden, avoid using straw as mulch or any fluffy mulch that provides nesting places.
 Do not mulch heavily nor put mulch near the base of trees.